☰ Navigate this post:

 - Your terms inform why and how the enterprise manages risk without threat or malice.
 (There’s rare!)

-- Your terms offer resolution and a focus for recourse and feedback.
+- Your terms offer resolution and a focus on recourse and feedback.

 - Is your content environment safe from nefarious actors?